simpleinjector/Documentation/source/diagnostics.rst

 .. container:: Note

-    **Note**: The Diagnostic API is new in *Simple Injector v2.4*.
+    **Note**: The *Diagnostic API* is new in *Simple Injector v2.4*.

 Limitations
 ===========

 .. container:: Note

-    **Warning**: Although the container can spot several configuration mistakes, be aware that there will always be ways to make configuration errors that the Diagnostic Services won't spot.
+    **Warning**: Although the *Container* can spot several configuration mistakes, be aware that there will always be ways to make configuration errors that the *Diagnostic Services* cannot identify.
 Wiring your dependencies is a delicate matter and should be done with care.
 Always follow best practices.

 The *Diagnostic Services* work by analyzing all information that is known by the container.
 In general, only relationships between types that can be statically determined (such as analyzing constructor arguments) can be analyzed.
-The container is able to use the following information for analysis:
+The *Container* uses the following information for analysis:

 * Constructor arguments of types that are created by the container (auto-wired types).
-* Dependencies added by [registered decorators|Advanced-scenarios#Decorators].
+* Dependencies added by :ref:`Decorators`.
 * Dependencies that are not registered explicitly but are referenced as constructor argument (this included types that got created through unregistered type resolution).

-The analyzer however **won't** be able to analyze the following:
+The *Diagnostic Services* cannot analyze the following:

-* Types that are completely unknown to the container, because they are not registered explicitly and no registered type depends on them.
+* Types that are completely unknown, because these types are not registered explicitly and no registered type depends on them.
 In general you should register all root types (types that are requested directly by calling *GetInstance<T>()*, such as MVC Controllers) explicitly.
 * Dependencies added using the `RegisterInitializer <https://simpleinjector.org/ReferenceLibrary/?topic=html/M_SimpleInjector_Container_RegisterInitializer__1.htm>`_ method:

 .. code-block:: c#